sundharvs/B1K/docs/challenge/evaluation.md

 ```

 - Submit your results and models at [Google Form](https://forms.gle/54tVqi5zs3ANGutn7).
-    - To self-report your performance, check our [evaluation guide](./evaluation.md).
     - You can view the leaderboard [here](./leaderboard.md).
     - We encourage you to submit intermediate results and models to be showcased on our leaderboard.